 The crisis struck quickly and hard.
 To survive, you need to adapt just as quickly.
 “Quickly”, however, does not mean “mindlessly.”
 When the world changes as much as it has, old paradigms may or may not still apply.
 Make sure to increase your reliance on data rather than experience/instinct when making decisions.

 You should also prioritize core components/release time over perfect software.
 The software will then be continuously improved and developed in collaboration with your software providers.
-It not only helps you stay ahead of the competition by shortening the release time, but it also helps you minimize the risks of going wrong.
+It helps you stay ahead of the competition by reducing release time.
+It also minimizes the risk of mistakes.

 Don’t go alone